Isuru-rana/j1939-ESP32/README.md

-# J1939 C++ Library
+# embr::J1939 C++ Library

 ![j1939 logo](doc/img/j1939.jpg "J1939")

-Welcome to `embr::j1939` library!
+Welcome!

-If you're new to CAN bus or J1939, check out TBD for some background
+If you're new to CAN bus or J1939, [check this out](https://www.csselectronics.com/pages/j1939-explained-simple-intro-tutorial) for some background

 ## Why?

-What makes this particular library interesting compared to some others?
+What makes this particular library interesting?
 In a word: specialization.

 We've gone all-in with C++ specialization to bring you a robust, intuitive & lean implementation.
 For example, setting up and sending a `cab message 1` PDU is as easy as: